Is Smoking Weed Around Dogs Dangerous?

-As marijuana becomes legal in more and more states, it leaves dog owners wondering whether it is safe to smoke weed around their canine companion.
+Marijuana use is becoming legal in more places than it ever has been, and even looking at being a decriminalized act in the US.
+It leaves dog owners wondering whether it is safe to smoke weed around their canine companion.
 While cannabis for canines is unlikely to become common, it is possible for dogs to get high and an accidental overdose could be fatal.
 Keep reading to learn more about the effects of marijuana on dogs and how to protect your pup.

 What Happens When Dogs Ingest Marijuana?

 Your dog is capable of getting high from cannabis in the same ways you are.
 He can ingest the leaves or buds directly, consume food laced with marijuana, or inhale the smoke.
 The way your dog’s body responds to marijuana depends on numerous factors including his size and the amount ingested.
 It only makes sense that a puppy would have a more severe reaction to a dose of marijuana than a larger and older dog, but any dog is at risk of an overdose if they consume too much.